Understanding ADA Compliance For Websites: Why It’s Essential

-If you are interested to know more about digital accessibility compliance, this guide will help you.
+If you are interested to know more about digital accessibility compliance, this guide can help.

 Possible Consequences of Not Being ADA Compliant

-If you have a website, here are some consequences you can face for ADA non-compliance.
+If you have a website, here are some of the consequences you can face for ADA non-compliance.

 The ADA is a civil rights law, meaning any business open to the public must make accommodations for those with disabilities.
 Thus, you can avoid serious legal consequences by complying with these regulations.